kismetwireless/kismet/docs/dev/datasource.md

 * A single byte (`uint8_t`) indicating success (non-zero) or failure (zero).
 * Three bytes of padding to align word boundaries
 * An unsigned 32 bit int (`uint32_t`) of the command sequence number this is acknowledging.

+#### UUID
+Capture-binary derived UUID (often based on the MAC address of the interface, if available).
+Transmitted to the Kismet server for tracking, if the UUID is not already overridden by the source definition.

+Content:

+Simple string `(char *)` of the UUID, length dictated by the KV length record.

+Example:

+`"b4d6e78a-109a-11e7-a60d-09076f44c503"`

 ## Defining the driver:  Deriving from KisDatasource